hl7dk/kl-children/input/pagecontent/index.md

 * civil registration number (CPR-nr)
 * identification of the municipality holding and reporting the data
 * a reference to ParentRelation that holds additional information about the citizen's children.
+* a FHIR status attribute used to report errors.

 ##### Validation
 * One and only one civil registration number exists, and is a syntactically valid CPR-nr
 * One and only one managing organization exitis, and is a syntactically valid SOR code (only code length is currently validated in the profile, but the authorization validates the actual SOR code)
 * One reference to ParentRelation may exist
+* One FHIR status may exist, and should be drawn form the standard ValueSet.

 ## ParentRelation
 Information about the relationship between a child and its parents.
-Citizen and relatedPerson resources for the parents should only be included when and if, they are relevant for the child's report.
+Citizen and RelatedPerson resources for the parents should only be included when and if, they are relevant for the child's report.

 ##### Attributes
 * a reference to the Citizen instance that holds the child's information
 * a relationship type that states that this is a 'parent'-relationship.
+* a FHIR status attribute used to report errors.
+* One FHIR status may exist, and should be drawn form the standard ValueSet.

 ##### Validation
 * one and only one reference to the Citizen exists
 * one and only one relationship type exists, and the value is fixed to 'PRN' for parent.

 ## Encounter
-Information about when a child with or without family members meet the health nurse (sundhedsplejerske) in a Danish municipality context.
+Information about when a child and/or parents meet the health nurse (sundhedsplejerske) in a Danish municipality context.

 ##### Attributes
 * Type of encounter.
 The attribute describe which health nurse visit/enconter is deliverd using a code.
 * Encounter class.
-The attriute holds a code which describe the place of delivery e.g. home visit or ambulatory.
+The attriute holds a code which describe the place of delivery e.g. home visit, ambulatory or virtual.
 * The encounter start-time
 * The encounter end-time
 * A reference to the Citizen instance that holds the child's information